threefoldfoundation/info_cloud/src/release_mgmt/support.md

 > Note: On testnet, we automatically delete your eVDC's after 2 weeks.

-> Note: read our release notes of 2.5 to understand limitations and know issues.
+> Note: Please read our Release Notes of 2.5 to understand limitations and known issues.